kudelskisecurity/fuzzomatic/README.md

 # Usage

-**Warning**: arbitrary code execution may happen when building/running untrusted projects or code output by an LLM.
+> [!WARNING]
+> Arbitrary code execution may happen when building/running untrusted projects or code output by an LLM.
 Use at your own risk and make sure you understand the risks of running the following command.
 Make sure to run the following command in an isolated environment such as a VM.